Parish Support / Outreach

 Bethany Bereavement Support

-The Bethany Bereavement Support Group is a voluntary Parish based ministry which aims to reach out and help the bereaved and grieving.
+The Bethany Bereavement Support Group aims to reach out and help the bereaved and grieving.

 All Contact is strictly confidential.
-If a bereaved person would prefer to talk with someone other than from their own parish they may contact Bethany in another parish.
-Contact numbers for other parish groups are published on the Bethany website. www.bethany.ie
+Contact numbers are published on the Bethany website. www.bethany.ie

 In today’s world, people tend to be unaware of the grief associated with bereavement.
 It is not widely understood that the grieving process may be long and severe.
 Understanding the stages of grief can be helpful and reassuring.

 Although grieving is a natural process which can be helped by the sympathy and understanding of friends, sometimes one may need support to work through it in a positive way.
 Friend’s don’t always know how to help; they may feel embarrassed by one’s grief; they may even avoid meeting one in a mistaken belief that a meeting may increase distress.

 It is quite normal to feel anger, guilt, fear and depression as well as the awful pain of loss.
 These feelings need to be expressed rather than repressed, to be talked out, cried over and put in some sort of perspective.